DualGuard: Dual-stream Large Language Model Watermarking Defense against Paraphrase and Spoofing Attack: Dataset

 For each dataset, we follow the official data split.
-For the RealNewsLike and BookSum datasets, we randomly sample 200 instances.
-Additionally, we randomly sample 500 benign and malicious prompts from the RealNewsLike and RTP-LX datasets.
-In the RealNewsLike dataset, benign and malicious prompts are distinguished according to their severe toxicity score labels.
+Following \citet{he-etal-2024-watermarks}, we randomly sample 200 instances from the RealNewsLike and BookSum datasets.
+For each instance, the first 20 tokens are used as prompts, while the last 200 tokens are treated as natural human-written text.
+Conditioned on these prompts, we generate $T = 200 \pm 30$ tokens using the watermarking algorithm to obtain watermarked text.
+Additionally, we randomly sample 500 benign and malicious prompts from the RealToxicityPrompts and RTP-LX datasets.
+In the RealToxicityPrompts dataset, benign and malicious prompts are distinguished according to their severe toxicity score labels.
 For the RTP-LX dataset, we use its English subset containing only malicious prompts and construct benign prompts by truncating benign completion texts to match the length of the malicious ones.
-To evaluate spoofing attacks, we employ a binary classification detector to filter the generated texts and obtain 200 validated instances, ensuring that each spoofed text is successfully identified as malicious, meaning that the spoofing attack effectively produces harmful content.
+To evaluate spoofing attacks, we employ a binary classification detector (SiEBERT \cite{hartmann2023}) to filter the generated texts and retain up to 200 validated instances, ensuring that each spoofed text is successfully identified as malicious, meaning that the spoofing attack effectively produces harmful content.